cga-garcia/EasyCA/README.md

 I came out with these 4 scripts that does the job and I decided to share them ...

-You get a proper CA structure

-You will get your certificates in multiple formats :

-- PEM
-- DER
-- PKCS12 (for Windows)

 Let me know if they have been useful for you !

+## Features

+- Create a proper CA structure
+- Supports different types of sertificates : root / intermediate / server / client
+- Supports certificate extensions to add email / domain (for SSL) in the certificates
+- Exports your certificates in multiple formats : PEM / DER / PKCS12 (for Windows)

 ## Dependencies

-### openssl
+#### openssl

 Used to create the certificates

 you will find in the package a `openssl.cnf` file that is used to give it minimum config options

-### mutt
+#### mutt

 As an email client